SvenMichaelKlose/tunix/README.md

 ## System calls

-Programs need to request jump tables for system calls or calls to shared libraries by passing a list ASCIIZ strings to the function at $0400.
+Programs need to request jump tables via the function at address $0400.

-The first ASCIIZ string is the path to the library requested in order to keep the components backward–compatible as long as possible.
+### Errors

-Libraries are loaded for each program that request it.
+Core functions return with the carry flag set if an error occurred.

 ### Core zero page locations